 Although this structure lacks integrity, it is quite impressive with its majesty.
 The Pantokrator Church continued to be the burial chapel of the imperial family until the last years of the Byzantine Empire.
 The last person to be buried here was Helena Dragaš, mother of the last Byzantine emperor Constantine XI Palaiologos.

-There are various claims regarding the history of the Kyriotissa Monastery.
+There are various claims regarding the history of the monastery of Theotokos Kyriotissa.
 The main reason for this is that the church was composed of structures constructed in five different periods.
 The first of the findings is a bath showing that the history of the church dates back to the 4th century.
 The second is an old church dating back to the 7th century.

 The apse of today’s church belongs to a structure built during the Iconoclasm (726-842) period.
 Diaconicon dates from the 10th century, while there is also a chapel dating from the 11th century.
 The main structure that brings all these structures together is dated to the Komnenos Dynasty at the end of the 12th century.